google/bigwheels/README.md

 # Software rendering
 If you don't have a compatible GPU, you can use a software renderer to run BigWheels applications.
 See the [documentation](docs/software_rendering.md) for software rendering options for Vulkan and DirectX.

+# CI and testing
+We run automated workflows for testing as part of PR submissions.
+See the [documentation](docs/ci_testing.md) for information on what is tested and common maintenance tasks.